Tolidewal

-Tolidewal was a VDC in Bajura District.
-Now this VDC is the part of Triveni Municipality of Sudurpashchim Province.
+Tolidewal was a VDC in Bajura District, now part of Triveni Municipality of Sudurpashchim Province.
 At the time of 1991 Nepal census it had a population of 2,991 and had 599 houses in the village.

 Triveni Municipality office is also located here.

 History

 Tolidewal was a VDC in Bajura District.
 Now this VDC is the part of Triveni Municipality.
 Previously it had 9 wards which are now merged into ward no 3, 4 and 5 of Triveni Municipality.